jhuo831alex/Tic-Tac-Toe/README.md

 # Tic-Tac-Toe
-The Tic tac toe game
-Implemented human VS human and human VS computer
+The Tic tac toe game which is implemented with human vs human and human vs computer